alibinsarwar/docker-advance-boilerplate/README.md

 Before using this package, ensure that you have the following:

 - Docker installed on your system.
-- PHP version greater than 8.2.
+- PHP version greater than equal to 8.2.
 - Laravel/Sail package, which is typically included by default in Laravel projects.
 If it's not present, you must install it first.

 ## Installation